nhatle102003/YouTube-Live-Translating-Extension/README.md

 # Current Progress So Far
-Successfully able to retrieve messages from YouTube Live Chat and sending the messages back into the extension
+Successfully able to retrieve messages from YouTube Live Chat and sending the messages back into the extension May 4th Update - Successfully connect to the DeepL API, allowing for flawless auto translation based on language detected

 # Current Plan for the Project
-* Need to connect to an API that allowed auto translation with resaonable character limit
 * Touch up the UI
 * Publish somewhere to get people to test it
 * PUBLISH IT ONTO THE GOOGLE EXTENSION PAGE